Febbweiss/wordfighters/README.md

 If you are blocked, you can switch letters but be careful : you loose 5 points per words not found !!

-A live demo is avalaible here
+A demo is available [here](https://febbweiss.github.io/games/wordfighters/)

 Under the hood :
 ---